pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

 ---
-title: Pause Sync of TiDB Cluster in Kubernetes
+title: Pause Sync of a TiDB Cluster in Kubernetes
-summary: Introduce how to pause sync of TiDB Cluster in Kubernetes
+summary: Introduce how to pause sync of a TiDB cluster in Kubernetes
 ---

-# Pause Sync of TiDB Cluster in Kubernetes
+# Pause Sync of a TiDB Cluster in Kubernetes

-This document introduce how to pause sync of TiDB cluster in Kubernetes with config file.
+This document introduce how to pause sync of a TiDB cluster in Kubernetes using the configuration file.

-## What is Sync in TiDB Operator
+## What is sync in TiDB Operator

-In TiDB Operator, a non-terminating control loop (controller) regulates the state of TiDB cluster in Kubernetes.
+In TiDB Operator, a non-terminating control loop (controller) regulates the state of the TiDB cluster in Kubernetes.
 The controller constantly compares the desired state recorded in the `TidbCluster` object with the actual state of the TiDB cluster.
 This process is referred to as **sync** generally.
-More details in [TiDB Operator Architecture](architecture.md).
+For more details, refer to [TiDB Operator Architecture](architecture.md).

-## Some Cases where Pausing Sync could be used
+## Use scenarios

-Here are some cases where you might need to pause sync of TiDB cluster in Kubernetes.
+Here are some cases where you might need to pause sync of a TiDB cluster in Kubernetes.

-- Avoiding unexpected rolling-update
+- Avoiding unexpected rolling update

-    Supposing you find a unexpected rolling-update of TiDB cluster caused by a compatible issue of new TiDB Operator version or an operation error (user fault), and want to pause this unexpected rolling-update.
-You can pause sync of TiDB cluster to avoid TiDB cluster being updated unexpectedly.
+    Suppose the TiDB cluster is unexpectedly rolling updated due to a compatible issue of a new TiDB Operator version or an operation error (user fault), and you want to pause this unexpected rolling update.
+You can pause sync of the TiDB cluster to avoid TiDB cluster being updated unexpectedly.

-- Maintenance Window
+- Maintenance window

-    In some situations, the status of TiDB cluster is allowed to be configured only during maintenance window.
-When outside the maintenance window, you can pause sync of TiDB cluster, so that any modification to spec will not take effect.
-When inside the maintenance window, you can resume sync of TiDB cluster to allow changes to status of TiDB cluster.
+    In some situations, you can configure the status of the TiDB cluster only during a maintenance window.
+When outside the maintenance window, you can pause sync of the TiDB cluster, so that any modification to spec does not take effect.
+When inside the maintenance window, you can resume sync of the TiDB cluster to allow changes to status of TiDB cluster.

-## Pausing Sync of TiDB Cluster
+## Pause sync

-You could append `paused: true` to `spec` item in config file of TiDB cluster, and apply the config file.
+You could append `paused: true` to `spec` item in the config file of the TiDB cluster, and apply the config file.
 Sync of TiDB cluster's components (PD, TiKV, TiDB, Pump) will be paused.

-1. Edit the configuration file like below.
+1. Edit the configuration file as follows:

     {{< copyable "" >}}